Ozzie Albies Player Props: Braves vs. Nationals

-After going 2-for-5 with an RBI in his most recent game, Ozzie Albies and the Atlanta Braves take on the Washington Nationals (who will start Josiah Gray) at 4:05 PM ET on Saturday.
+The Atlanta Braves and Ozzie Albies, who went 1-for-3 last time out, battle MacKenzie Gore and the Washington Nationals at Nationals Park, Sunday at 1:35 PM ET.

-In his last appearance, he strung together two hits (going 2-for-5 with an RBI) against the Nationals.
+In his previous game he had a one-hit performance (1-for-3) against the Nationals.

 Ozzie Albies Game Info & Props vs. the Nationals